Top 10 Richest Black Communities in Texas: Texas’ Black Wealth

 2. Pearland

 The all-American suburb of Pearland, another rapidly growing suburb of Houston, is another majorly growing city, serving as a billboard for African American families.
+The African American population in this region has definitely witnessed significant growth in the last two decades.
 Pearland, with a Black population of about 18.5%, easily stands out in the sense of having a median household income of about $104,000, thus making it one of the wealthiest communities in Texas.

 This growth has been fuelled by proximity to major employment hubs like the Texas Medical Center and downtown Houston.
 Access to these good jobs also attracted an educated and professional population.
-Pearland offers excellent standards of living with world-class schools, good shopping centres, and quality dining to answer all tastes within the community.
+Pearland offers excellent standards of living with world-class schools, good shopping centers, and quality dining to cater to all tastes within the community.
+It is also widely famous for having low crime rates and is considered relatively affordable for upper-middle-class families.

 3. Cypress

 Cypress is an unincorporated community in the Houston metropolitan area.
-Of affluence and having a sizeable black population, it had an African American population share of about 17.5 per cent, and its medium household income is around $108,000.
+Of affluence and having a sizeable black population, it had an African American population share of about 17.5 percent, and its median household income is around $108,000.

 Cypress has been experiencing growth over the past decade as professionals from various sectors, including health, education, and retail, have relocated there.
 The community has everything to make life friendly: distinguished schools, attractive parks, and shopping centers.
 Cypress is classified as one of the educated areas, with schools that are considered acceptable and stress their students’ achievement.
 Local authorities and civic groups strive to ensure that the area retains its economic strength and remains friendly and inviting to its residents.
 On the strength of its financial base and emphasis on community participation, Cypress is among the top places for affluent Blacks who want to live in Texas.